ellertone/ellertone/README.md

 # Ellertone Ongoki
 **Computer and Software Engineer**

+👯 I’m looking to collaborate on projects that are centered around solving real world problems or innovative solutions.

 ⚡ I have a passion for system architecture and design, and UI/UX design.

-👯 I’m looking to collaborate on projects that are centered around solving real world problems or innovative solutions.

-🔭 I’m currently working on Machine Learning.
+🔭 I’m currently working on Microservices.

 💼 Professional Summary
 - Full-stack developer aimed towards building scalable and robust web applications.
-- Proficient in javascript using express framework.

 ## 🔧 Tools & Technologies